edward-20/ask-me/README.md

 * hovering over the face = cursor
 * Click on the face to engage in conversation (have the face be presented in front of you, appropriate negative z and the ability to drag is stopped)

+  * when in conversation, don't escape to hover until user: clicks stop conversation or x button
+  *

 # Backend API
 * roughly speaking: given a question, polls for the nearest question in (sentiment, text closeness?)